mirasto/sky-weather/README.md

 ## Overview

-**SkyWeather** is a premium weather application that delivers high-fidelity meteorological data through a sophisticated, glassmorphic interface.
+**SkyWeather** is a weather application that delivers high-fidelity meteorological data through a sophisticated, glassmorphic interface.
 Designed for users who demand both precision and aesthetic excellence, it leverages modern API architectures to provide real-time atmospheric insights, interactive mapping, and comprehensive localized forecasts.

 ## Key Features